Pryaxis/TShock/docs/config-file-descriptions.md

 * **Field type**: `Boolean`
 * **Default**: `False`

+## GiveItemsDirectly
+If set to true, items given to players will be inserted directly into their inventory.
+Requires SSC.
+Otherwise, items given to players will spawn as dropped items.
+Experimental feature.
+May not work correctly or result in item loss.
+* **Field type**: `Boolean`
+* **Default**: `False`

 ## HardcoreBanReason
 The reason given when banning hardcore players on death.
 * **Field type**: `String`